mdoege/PyTuroChamp/README.md

 SOMA only looks one ply ahead and uses swap-off values, total material, and square control criteria.
 While SOMA is a somewhat weaker engine than the other three, it requires far less than a second to compute a move.

 ***El Ajedrecista*** is an automaton built in 1912 by Leonardo Torres y Quevedo, one of the first autonomous machines capable of playing chess.
-It played an endgame with three chess pieces, automatically moving a white king and a rook to checkmate the black king moved by a human opponent.
+It played an endgame with three chess pieces, automatically moving a White king and a rook to checkmate the Black king moved by a human opponent.

+The starting position should be set up with White's king and rook on A8 and B7, respectively, while the Black king can be positioned anywhere on the first six ranks.

 **PTC-Host** lets you easily host games between the three engines directly from Python, without the need for a separate chess GUI.